amahadaya/C-Sharp-List-Messages-Tutorial/README.md

-# THIS IS WIPPED UNTIL the message status bug in the C# SDK is fixed
 # C# - List Messages Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-recordings#section-c).
 Specifically, the project will: